zoecabrales/react-old-st-ascii-shop/README.md

 ====
 Data is displayed in Itemcard.js using in a Grid/Card using bootstrap (no fancy styling) Sorting had not been applied
 Add to cart had not been applied
+Ads had not been applied
 Data is only static (no API used)
 Output has been rendered in a single UI screen (Scrollable)
 ====